status-im/subspace-docs/getting-started.md

 # Getting Started

 ## Installation
-Phoenix can be used in browser, node and native script environments.
-To get started install Phoenix using `npm` or `yarn` by executing this command in your project directory:
+**Subspace** can be used in browser, node and native script environments.
+To get started install the package `phoenix` using `npm` or `yarn` by executing this command in your project directory:
 ```bash
 # Using npm
 npm install --save phoenix